Kitware/xaitk-jatic/docs/release_notes/pending_release.rst

 * Added an example notebook for integrating the use of HuggingFace with xaitk-saliency.

 * Added an example notebook for integrating the use of MLFlow with xaitk-saliency.

+* Added an example notebook with strategies for integrating the use of PyTorch Lightning with xaitk-saliency.
+An additional notebook which benchmarks these strategies was also added.

 Scripts